LELEC210X/LELEC210X/leaderboard/README.md

 This folder contains everything you need to run a local version of the leadeboard.

+> [!NOTE]
-> **NOTE**: if you are a student and your are reading this online,
+> If you are a student and your are reading this online,
 > you are most probably just interested in reading **Submitting a guess**
 > (see below).

 ## Installation

-This project uses [`Poetry`](https://python-poetry.org/docs/) to install dependencies and command-line tools.
-For this, you need to run:
+All dependencies should be installed with the following command:

 ```bash
 poetry install
 ```

+## Setup

-the first time you use this server, you must create a config file:
+The first time you use this server, you must create a config file:

 ```bash
 poetry run flask config init